gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/CodeMetrics/DiogoAntunes/CodeMetrics.md

 ### Analysing the Coupling Factor (CF)
 ![img_1.png](Assets/img_1.png)

-Good design means strongly cohesive, weakly couples, therefore a low value is usually better.
+Good design means strongly cohesive, weakly coupled, therefore a low value is usually better.
 The calculated value of 2.60% falls within the confidence interval, suggesting a good value compare to those calculated for the Eiffel libraries.
 On the other hand, as seen in the wrongly-scoped table, values can be significantly higher for a given class.